How has COVID-19 impacted victims of domestic violence in Australia?

 However, victims may experience an additional problem.
 “For women experiencing abuse who have just lost their jobs, that financial insecurity might be the final straw that makes it impossible to escape,” explained Susie Smith, Co-Chair of Embolden, South Australia’s peak body of domestic, family and sexual violence services.

 Are domestic violence statistics rising under COVID-19 isolation?

-It’s important to note that COVID-19 isn’t causing one-off incidents of domestic violence in homes where it has never occurred before – but that existing abusers are attacking their victims more often.
+It’s important to note that COVID-19 didn't cause one-off incidents of domestic violence in homes where it never occurred before – but that existing abusers attacked their victims more often.

-And, thanks to abusers watching their every movement, victims are unable to call for help.
-For example, South Australian women’s services providers have reported significantly reduced calls for help since restrictions began in late March, contrasting with online searches of ‘women and domestic violence’ increasing by 67% (in SA).
-Globally, Google has reported seeing the highest magnitude of searches for domestic violence help in the past five years with an increase of 75%.
+Due to abusers watching their every movement, victims were unable to call for help.
+For example, South Australian women’s services providers reported significantly reduced calls for help since restrictions began in late March 2020, contrasting with online searches of ‘women and domestic violence’ increasing by 67% (in SA).
+Globally, Google reported seeing the highest magnitude of searches for domestic violence help in the past five years with an increase of 75%.

-In New South Wales, new figures from the state government's Victims Services program reveal the number of domestic violence victims seeking urgent assistance has increased by 10%.
-Numbers of both male and female victims turning to front line services have increased, with the greatest spikes in Central Sydney, St George, Orange, Wagga Wagga and Newcastle.
+In New South Wales, figures from the state government's Victims Services program revealed the number of domestic violence victims seeking urgent assistance increased by 10%.
+Numbers of both male and female victims turning to front line services increased, with the greatest spikes in Central Sydney, St George, Orange, Wagga Wagga and Newcastle.

 How is the Australian government increasing help and support?

 On 29 March 2020 the federal government unveiled an initial $150 million to support Australians experiencing domestic, family and sexual violence due to the fallout from coronavirus.